-Macau is a now a mega-resort and casino center, but before 1999, it was a small Portuguese colony.
-The Largo do Senado square was once the governmental center of the colony.
+Macau is a now a mega-resort and casino center, but before 1999, it was a small Portuguese colony and the Largo do Senado square was once the governmental center of the colony.
 It is listed as part of the Historic Center of Macau UNESCO World Heritage, and it is one of the best places to see the old Macau.

-The square is actually shaped more like a triangle with St. Dominic's Church sitting at the apex.
-At the base near San Ma Lo Road (Av. de Almeida Ribeiro), there is the old senate building (Leal Senado, 1784) and the old post office.
+The square is actually shaped more like a triangle with St. Dominic's Church sitting at the apex and San Ma Lo (Av. de Almeida Ribeiro) forming the base.
 The wavy black and white tile pattern gives a dreamy feeling.

 Tour Macau with China Highlights

 Or let us help you plan a personalized tour.